When is the sum of complemented subspaces complemented?: Abstract

 \section{Abstract}

-We provide a sufficient condition for the sum of a finite number of complemented subspaces of a Banach space $X$ to be complemented.
+We provide a sufficient condition for the sum of a finite number of complemented subspaces of a Banach space to be complemented.
 Under this condition a formula for a projection onto the sum is given.
 We also show that the condition is sharp (in a certain sense).
+As applications, we get (1) sufficient conditions for the complementability of sums of marginal subspaces in $L^p$ and sums of tensor powers of subspaces in a tensor power of a Banach space and (2) quantitative results on stability of the complementability property of the sum of linearly independent subspaces.